Inflammation

 Acute inflammation often causes pain, redness and swelling.

-Before looking at chronic inflammation, let’s briefly review the immune system, the immune response and innate and acquired immunity.
+Let’s briefly review the immune system, the immune response and innate and acquired immunity.

 What and where is the Immune System

-The US National Centre for Biotechnology Information2 states ‘the organs of the immune system include skin and mucous membranes, blood and the organs of the lymphatic system’.
+The US National Centre for Biotechnology Information states ‘the organs of the immune system include skin and mucous membranes, blood and the organs of the lymphatic system’2.
 There are also specialized organs which make infection-fighting white blood cells called lymphocytes, i.e. the bone marrow, the thymus gland in the centre of our chest, our small and large bowel, lymph nodes and spleen.
 This illustrates the immune system is not one discrete organ, but an integrated collaboration by a group of systems, organs and tissues.

 Focusing on specific cells of the immune system…

-- White blood cells originate in the bone marrow from stem cells.
+• White blood cells originate in the bone marrow from stem cells.
 Generally, released into the blood stream at maturity, occasionally the release of white blood cells occurs before maturity.
 Though only occurring in small numbers, immature white blood cells found in the bloodstream are known as blasts.

-- White blood cells are either of myeloid or lymphoid lineage
+• White blood cells are either of myeloid or lymphoid lineage

-- Myeloid cells include non-lymphocyte white cells, e.g. basophils, eosinophils, neutrophils and macrophages.
+• Myeloid cells include non-lymphocyte white cells, e.g. basophils, eosinophils, neutrophils and macrophages.
 These cells contain enzymes capable of destroying invaders.
 Neutrophils are the most common type of white blood cell, responding in great numbers to the site of a tissue injury following chemical signalling from the host or metabolic activity of the invading organism.

-- Lymphoid cells include T lymphocytes which mature in the thymus gland, B lymphocytes which mature in the bone marrow and also killer cells.
+• Lymphoid cells include T lymphocytes which mature in the thymus gland, B lymphocytes which mature in the bone marrow and also killer cells.
 Mature lymphocytes are found in blood and lymph tissue throughout the body, for example the spleen, tonsils and lymph nodes.

 3,4,5

-Mak and Saunders3 explain the immune system evolved to protect the body from entities that are regarded as ‘non-self’, also known as antigens.
-This might include living organisms such as bacteria, viruses and parasites, but also inert matter such as splinters.
+Mak and Saunders explain the immune system evolved to protect the body from entities that are regarded as ‘non-self’, also known as antigens3.

 They go on to say that despite an environment teeming with disease-causing antigens, known as pathogens, few healthy people suffer lasting consequences from infection.
-This is entirely down to the immune response orchestrated by the cells and tissues of the immune system which recognise and destroy foreign invaders.
+This is entirely down to the immune response orchestrated by the cells and tissues of the immune system, which recognise and destroy foreign invaders.

 Innate and Acquired Immunity